dcleao/systemjs/src/extras/amd2/README.md

 This is not supported because module identifiers with a `js` extension are not considered URLs anymore.
 This property could allow interfering with that necessary behaviour.

+#### Configuration property `nodeIdCompat`

+The configuration property `nodeIdCompat` is not supported as the effect that it achieved with a `true` value is now mandatory in this implementation, treating modules with or without a `js` extension as the same module.

 #### JavaScript engines

-RequireJS supports many JavaScript engines, such as Rhino, PS and Opera.
+RequireJS supports many JavaScript engines, such as Rhino, Nashorn, PlayStation 3 and Opera.

-This is not supported because SystemJS probably does not support these engines as well.
+This is not supported because this extra aligns with SystemJS' supported engines.

-#### Custom RequireJS contexts
+#### Configuration property `context`

 Creating and configuring new, non-global `require` functions via the `context` configuration is not supported.

 However, new AMD contexts can be obtained simply by creating new `SystemJS` instances.

-#### Data-main attribute
+#### Script attribute `data-main` and configuration property `skipDataMain`

 Specifying `data-main` in the `script` element used to load the AMD/RequireJS extra is not supported.
+It is thus also not used to default the `baseUrl` configuration option.

 Likewise, the `skipDataMain` configuration property is not supported.

 However, the following achieves the same effect: